 Court records are presumptively open to the public.
 Unless restricted by statute or court order, the sealing of civil cases is highly discouraged.
-In extraordinary circumstances, a judge may order a case to be sealed by granting a party's motion or sua sponte.
+In extraordinary circumstances, a judge may sua sponte order a case to be sealed or may order a case to be sealed by granting a party's motion.